 Firoozeh Ghaffari graduated from University College London with a BSc and MSc in Economics.
 She is a qualified Chartered Accountant and a Fellow of the Institute of Chartered Accountants in England and Wales.
 She worked in practice at PricewaterhouseCoopers in London where she gained experience in auditing a wide range of blue chip UK industries.
 She later worked for four years as group financial controller in Canada, before returning to UK to join Middlesex University in 1996.

 Firoozeh is currently the Head of the Accounting and Finance Department in the Business School.
 She has served on a number of committees including the Independent Remuneration Panel for Barnet Council, where she was Chair of the Committee.
-She currently serves on the Executive Committee of Heads of Departments of Accounting and Finance in UK.
+She is currently the Vice-Chair of the Committee of the Departments of Accounting and Finance in UK.
 She is also the Chair of the Governing Body at Hendon School, a mixed multi-ethnic secondary school with 1500 students.

 Professor Angela McFarlane is an international authority on technology enhanced learning and a successful author.
 Her latest volume, Authentic Learning for the Digital Generation, was published by Taylor Francis in English in 2014 and will be published in Spanish in 2017.
 Formerly Head of the Graduate School of Education at Bristol and Director of Public Engagement and Learning at Royal Botanic Gardens, Kew, Angela has held visiting chairs at University of Bristol, King’s College, London and Universities of Bath and Oslo.
 Her work in technology enhanced education has given her international recognition as an expert in this area and she regularly contributes to Masters and Doctoral programmes.
 She has experience of acting as an adviser to the PM and DfE.
 She led the campaign to establish the newly formed Chartered College of Teaching, secured a new Royal Charter and significant government funding.
 She remains an adviser to the project.